mafifi96/laravel-payroll-system/README.md

-## Backend for NuxtJs payroll system
+## Laravel 9 with Sanctum token authentication Backend for NuxtJs payroll system

--- Progress 80%...
+Look at the [Nuxt Frontend](https://github.com/mafifi96/nuxtjs-payroll-system) to learn more.